wirebits/nrfBlueNullifier/README.md

 7. Wait for sometimes and search `esp32` by `Espressif Systems`.
 8. Simply install it.
 9. Wait for sometime and after that it is installed.
+10. Go to `Sketch` → `Include Library` → `Manage Libraries`.
+11. Wait for sometimes and search `rf24` by `TMRh20, Avamander`.
+12. Simply install it.
+13. Wait for sometime and after that it is installed.
-10. Restart the Arduino IDE.
+14. Restart the Arduino IDE by closing and open again.
-11. Done!
+15. Done!

 # Install
 1. Download or Clone the Repository.